zerothi/sisl/docs/dev/index.rst

 Here is a short summary of how to do developments with `sisl`.

-1. If you are a first time contributor, you need to clone your repository and setup a few things.
+1. If you are a first time contributor, you need to clone your forked repository and setup a few things.

    The procedure enables one to follow the upstream changes, while simultaneously